Tibial Plateau Leveling Osteotomy ( TPLO Surgery )

 In the X-rays to the right, the leg from above has been corrected by TPLO, and the femur is now resting securely on top of the tibia, in a similar position to the normal joint.

 TPLO surgery has a steep learning curve and should be performed by a Veterinarian with advanced training for the procedure and experience with successful cases.

 Dr. Joe Rodier has many years of experience and a record of success with advanced orthopedic procedures.
 When this procedure was developed a few years ago, he recognized it as a superior procedure to the other available options.

-Dr. Rodier trained with a board certified surgeon and received his certification for performing the TPLO procedure.
-He has performed TPLO surgery on many dogs with excellent results.
+Dr. Rodier trained with a surgeon and received his certification for performing the TPLO procedure in 2006.
+He has since performed TPLO surgery on over 1000 dogs with excellent results.

 Dr. Rodier is available for consultation, second opinions, or referrals for the TPLO surgery procedure.

 Recovery from TPLO surgery is more rapid and complete than for other procedures used in the past.
 Some dogs will start bearing weight within 24 hours after surgery, and almost all dogs are starting to put weight on the leg within 2 weeks.
 Generally within 1-3 months the leg is fully healed.